 In the sport of CrossFit, durability is king.
 The importance of this one factor can’t be overstated: Stuff gets messed up during CrossFit WODs.
 Shoes get scuffed and ripped; clothes tear and suffer through chalk hands; gear is subject to the friction of bodies moving around pull-up rigs and quite literally slamming into the floor.

 That is to say, if you want wrist wraps for CrossFit, you need WOD Nation Wrist Wraps.
 As a CrossFitter myself, I’m naturally inclined to trust a brand with “WOD” in the name.
-But after using these wrist wraps for a few workouts, I’m even more convinced that they are the best choice for CrossFit.
+But after using these wrist wraps for a few workouts, I’m even more convinced that they are the best choice, and a great gift for CrossFitters

 Made from a durable polyester blend, these feature a commercial-grade Velcro closure you can drag through all of your daily CrossFit sessions.
 Additionally, these wraps are flexible enough to handle the variety of movements you’ll endure in CrossFit.